drowe67/freedv-gui/CODE_SIGNING.md

 # Code Signing Certificate HOWTO

+## Introduction

+Windows has a built-in anti-virus/anti-malware mechanism called Windows Defender.
+As part of the protection the operating system provides, it checks any .exe, .dll or installer files that are downloaded from the internet for a valid certificate.
+If one does not exist, Windows displays a SmartScreen validation error message that requires additional steps from the user in order to bypass and continue installation.
+Many users rightfully will not proceed with installation when faced with this message, assuming that the installer and/or FreeDV application is infected with a virus.

+To improve the FreeDV user experience, it was determined that the project should purchase a code signing certificate and begin signing official releases.

 ## Prerequisites:

 * Pending EV code signing certificate order with [SignMyCode.com](https://signmycode.com) or another Sectigo reseller.